QuickBooks 2019 IIF Import

-Known Bugs we’ve discovered using the new IIF import method
+Known Bugs using the new/default IIF import method

-Some of the new restrictions and bugs, most avoided when avoiding the new bad code:
+These are some of the new restrictions & bugs, most of which are avoided when using the recommended method above.

 - When importing time records, QuickBooks may error and indicate that the related employee address is invalid – even though you are not importing changes to the employee.

 - Import will fail if class field values on time records are not dates – but the class list is not a list of dates.

 - The Send Later (email later) status for sales forms is ignored.

 - QuickBooks will not import reverse/credit lines on transactions.
 For example, you can’t import a return line item on an invoice, a line that reduces the invoice total. – this may be fixed.

 - It will not import 0.00 amount invoices (and perhaps other sales) even if the details of the invoice are non-zero.